lumilio/Jungle-didakoo.com-README.md/README.md

 ## Game modes
 You can play against computer or challenge a friend in Multiplayer mode by sharing a room link.

+## Ethereum & L2 Blockchains
+(1) Ethereum e Metamask
+What is an Ethereum gateway ?
+Ethereum was invented by Vitalik Buterin in 2013, is a decentralized computer powered by blockchain technology.
+More than just a cryptocurrency, it’s the house of Web3 applications, revolutionizing digital ownership and authenticity introducing Non-Fungible Tokens ( NFTs ).
+(1a)
+To join Ethereum and create your avatar in Jungle you just need Metamask , one of the most popular gateway wallet in crypto world. story metamask tutorial

 ## How to login
 To play you need no email or password.
 You can join as “no wallet” as anonymous or create your avatar with Metamask wallet.